 - Emphasize the freedom that success at your company provides your employees.

-- The U.S. Army’s motto nails this: “Be all you can be.”
+- The U.S. Army’s motto nails the self-actualization category with this powerful motto: “Be all you can be.”

 A good rule of thumb is that a job ad should have at least 2 items from each of the 3 buckets above.